 Lessons are taught either at St. Columba's Church, 4201 Albemarle Street, or at my home, 3651 Veazey Street, NW, Washington, DC.
 The Veazey Street studio has a 9' Steinway piano and St. Columba's has Steinway and Yamaha instruments.
 Both locations are metro-accessible.

-Some special events that have taken place include dramatized student piano performances of Peter and the Wolf by Prokofiev, The Empty Pot by Demi, and Snake and Friends and The Tiger's Tale by Diane Heath.
+Some special events that have taken place include several "Family and Friends" Recitals, dramatized student piano performances of Peter and the Wolf by Prokofiev, The Empty Pot by Demi, and Snake and Friends and The Tiger's Tale by Diane Heath, as well as several student-written stories and plays.
 Seymour Bernstein's collection, Birds, was presented by the students along with art work created by students in a workshop lead by artist, Bill Rock.
 Families are strongly encouraged to create performing opportunities at home, church or synagogue, schools, retirement communities or other places.

 Young students decorate their piano lesson assignment books during the year with stickers recognizing their achievements.
 Stickers are earned by learning 10 pieces, completing 100 pages of sight-reading, learning 10 scales, composing a piece of music, participating in a performance, etc, and provide an opportunity for the student, teacher and parents to pause and say, "Great Job!
 What an accomplishment!"

 My philosophy is that students need to come to their practice out of love and enthusiasm for their music and their playing.
 Still, a daily habit of practice needs to be developed by students and supported by parents.
 Just as many families make shared meal time a priority, the importance of daily time at the piano needs to hold a place in each day's routine.